aziflaj/aziflaj.github.io/_posts/posts/2025-01-13-rlfo-experiment.md

 in the same RLFO issue.

-Instagram was a bit too much work: once the RLFO issue was written, I had to create posts on Canva and make sure the wording wasn't too long for the image to be unreadable.
-Then I had to remember to share it as a story...
+Instagram was a bit too much work: once the RLFO issue was written, I had to create posts on Canva and make sure the wording wasn't too long, so the image was readable.
+Then I had to remember to share it as a story, which more often than not, I forgot.
 Social Media Manager BS, I'm not cut for it.
 The feedback on Instagram was lagging.
-A friend of mine told me that Instagram is not the right platform for the RLFO: the audience is either too inexperienced for that kind of content, or they're not interested in it.
+A friend of mine told me that Instagram is not the right platform for RLFO: the audience is either too inexperienced for that kind of content, or they're not interested in it.
 I agreed with her, so I decided to ditch Instagram.
 For a while I even considered Reddit, but the Reddit rules were too uptight to fit my schedule.

-So I was left with Substack and LinkedIn.
+I was left with Substack and LinkedIn.
 And initially, the LinkedIn reach and feedback was good.
 People seemed to be reading the newsletter but they weren't clickling on the links, which was the whole point of the newsletter.
 I wanted to share interesting articles with people, not just write a newsletter for the sake of writing a newsletter.
-I wanted to spark discussions, but there were none.
+I wanted to spark discussions, and there were none.

 I noticed a similar pattern with offline meetups: either the meetups disappeared and weren't being organized anymore, or the audience on the meetups weren't interested